 If I have the coronavirus, can I pass it to my baby during pregnancy or delivery?

-According to a few reports, some newborns have tested positive for COVID-19.
+Some newborns have tested positive for COVID-19.
 But that doesn't necessarily mean they picked it up from their mothers in the womb.
 The most common way to get COVID-19 is through respiratory droplets that a sick person coughs or sneezes.
 Experts believe it's more likely that infected babies picked it up through droplets after birth from their mother or a caregiver.

 If I have coronavirus, can I breastfeed my baby?